STAT545-UBC-hw-2018-19/hw01-zeeva85/README.md

 Besides being a :nerd_face: I also enjoy:-

 - Playing the Guitar, picture of [me][AccousticGig] in an acoustic session.
 	- If you are looking to form a band or just jam, [hear][RandomSolo] me out, hopefully it should give you an idea of what I can bring into the jamming sessions.
-Altenatively, [here][YoutubeLink] and [here](RandomSolo2) are some more.
+Altenatively, [here][YoutubeLink] and [here](RandomSolo2) are some more links.
 - Cooking and experimenting with new dishes.
 - Playing Soccer and watching soccer.